 - Read Articles, Books Etc.

 Read a book, article, magazine, etc. where someone talks about how they have felt the same way you have and realize you’re not alone.
-It’s cliché, but you really are your biggest critic and you have grown bored of yourself because you have known you your whole life but to others you are brand new and exciting and you are never as bad as your think you are.
+It’s cliché, but you are your biggest critic, and you have grown bored of yourself because you have known you your whole life, but to others, you are brand new and exciting, and you are never as bad as your think you are.

 - Watch A Movie

-Watch a movie where the main character defeats a lot of hardship in order to succeed, and ends up being the most kickass person alive.
-Or watch a RomCom, Disney movie or a sad story.
+Watch a movie where the main character defeats a lot of hardship to succeed and ends up being the most kickass person alive.
+Or watch a RomCom, Disney movie, or a sad story.
 It doesn’t really matter, as long as it makes you feel better and gets your mind to stop being mean to you.

 - Remind Yourself That Other People’s Talents Don’t Take Away From Yours